 Although the synagogue served as a principal institution of Jewish communal life for nearly a millennium, little evidence survives concerning its government.
 No ancient source describes a synagogue constitution.
 Leadership must therefore be reconstructed from scattered literary references, inscriptions, papyri, and archaeological remains, each preserving only a partial view.

 The evidence also reflects communities separated by time and place.
-A synagogue in first-century Jerusalem, a village synagogue in Roman Galilee, and an urban congregation in late antique Asia Minor need not have shared the same functions or leadership.
+A synagogue in first-century Jerusalem, a village synagogue in Roman Galilee, and an urban congregation in late antique Asia Minor or Rome need not have shared the same functions or leadership.
 Terms such as "office" and "administration" are useful analytical categories, but they should not predetermine the arrangements under investigation.
 Rabbinic texts mention the rosh ha-knesset and the hazzan; inscriptions record archisynagogoi, archontes, elders, patrons, and benefactors; archaeology reveals the setting of communal life but rarely its formal administration.
 Every reconstruction consequently depends on how these different sources are dated and combined.

 For much of the nineteenth and twentieth centuries, scholars worked primarily with categories derived from rabbinic literature.
 This was not merely a methodological preference: rabbinic texts were the richest evidence available, while excavated synagogues and published inscriptions remained relatively few.
 In Israeli scholarship, moreover, Gedaliah Alon, Shmuel Safrai, and later Ze'ev Safrai placed rabbinic traditions within the social, economic, and institutional history of Roman and Byzantine Palestine and increasingly combined them with archaeology and the evidence of the Greco-Roman environment.
 Lee I. Levine's synthesis broadened and systematized this interdisciplinary direction, making non-rabbinic evidence more fully constitutive of the reconstruction.

 Levine's influential image of the synagogue as the central institution of the local Jewish community has, however, been qualified by more recent research.
 Richard Last's comparison with voluntary associations challenges any fixed or overly bounded definition of the synagogue.
-Zeev Weiss likewise emphasizes local variation, but his socio-historical reading also presents the synagogue as a shared arena in which rabbis exercised religious and rhetorical influence alongside patrons and communal officeholders.
-This suggests overlapping and complementary forms of leadership rather than a single institutional hierarchy.
-The communal-center model therefore remains a valuable starting point, but not a uniform template.

 This chapter traces how changing conceptions of the synagogue reshaped interpretations of its leadership.
 Rather than posit a single constitutional hierarchy, it examines authority derived from designated roles, priestly descent, age, wealth, learning, or benefaction, whose vocabulary and meaning varied across periods and regions.